citizenfx/fivem-docs/content/docs/support/server-issues.md

 My server can only use 48 slots.
 ---------------------------------

-Using more than 48 slots requires `Cfx.re Element Club Argentum 💿`.
+Using more than 48 slots requires __at least__ `Cfx.re Element Club Argentum 💿`.
 The maximum slot count supported with OneSync is 2048 slots with `Cfx.re Element Club Platinum 🌟`.

 To use more than 48 slots follow these steps.